 Safe Fireworks?
-There’s no safe way to use consumer fireworks!
+There’s no reliable way to use consumer fireworks!
 Attend public displays put on by trained professionals

 There’s no safe way to use consumer fireworks.
 If that sounds a bit Debbie Downer, we get it.
 Fireworks are festive and even mesmerizing at times.
 But take a look at these statistics, and our firm stance on fireworks safety starts to make a lot of sense: